Speech synthesis data preparation process

 |---|---|

-| Normalization | Normalize the audio to ensure consistent volume and quality |
+| Normalization | Normalize audio to ensure consistent volume and quality |

-| Source Separation | Process long recordings into pure speech without background music (BGM) |
+| Source Separation | Process long audio into pure speech without background music (BGM) |

-| Speaker Diarization | Extract medium‑length single‑speaker speech segments |
+| Speaker Diarization | Extract medium‑length single‑speaker speech data |

-| Fine Segmentation based on VAD | Split speech into 3‑30 s single‑speaker fragments |
+| Fine Segmentation Based on VAD | Split speech into 3‑30 second single‑speaker segments |

-| ASR | Obtain textual transcriptions of the speech fragments |
+| ASR | Obtain text transcriptions for speech segments |

-| Filtering | Quality control to produce the final processed dataset |
+| Filtering | Quality control to obtain the final processed dataset |

 Speaker Diarization